SubleXBle/Fail2Ban-Report/README.md

 ### ⚠️ Upgrade Notice

+If you're upgrading from an existing installation : from 0.3.3 and later

+1. 📦 Replace all files with the new version (overwrite).
+2. 🛠️ Control needed Paths

 If you're upgrading from an existing installation : pre 0.3.2 and also from 0.3.2

 - ⚠️ **The new blocklist format is not compatible with the old `blocklist.json`.** and got new field `pending` is in json since 0.3.3